Emerging-Coders-Repositories/mentorship-program-pairing-algorithm/README.md

 # Mentor Matching Program

-This project implements a mentor-mentee matching system for educational or professional mentorship programs.
-It uses an algorithm to optimally pair mentors with mentees based on various criteria and preferences.
+This project implements a mentor-mentee matching system for Northwestern University's Emerging Coders Student Organinazation.
+If you are unaware about Emerging Coders, here is some background about us:

+Emerging Coders is a community for FGLI (First-generation, Low-income) students who are interested in Tech.
+Our purpose is to enable students in the club improve their skills (e.g., coding projects, networking etc.), provide mentorship and resources throughout your college experience, and to create meaningful projects.

 ## Features